Rigidity of symmetric frameworks on the cylinder: Concluding remarks

 It is classical \cite{N-W} that every $(2,2)$-tight graph can be decomposed into the edge-disjoint union of two spanning trees, and such packing or decomposition results are often of interest in combinatorial optimisation \cite{Fra}.
 We derive symmetric decomposition results for $C_2$, $C_i$ and $C_s$ in the following corollaries.

-\begin{cor} A graph is $C_2$-isostatic if and only if it is the edge-disjoint union of two $C_2$-symmetric spanning trees. \end{cor}
+\begin{cor} A graph $(G,\phi)$ is $C_2$-isostatic if and only if it is the edge-disjoint union of two $\mathbb{Z}_2$-symmetric spanning trees $(T_1,\phi), (T_2,\phi)$. \end{cor}

-\begin{proof} The sufficiency is straightforward since the edge-disjoint union of two spanning trees is $(2,2)$-tight and the fact that $G$ is $(2,2)$-$C_2$-tight then follows from the $C_2$-symmetry of the two spanning trees.
+\begin{proof} To show sufficiency, note that $(T_1,\phi), (T_2,\phi)$ can be labelled so that if $u$ is the symmetric copy of $v$ in $T_1$, then they are symmetric copies in $T_2$.
+By parity, each tree will either have one fixed vertex, which will be the same vertex in $G$, or one fixed edge.
+Since the spanning trees are edge-disjoint, $G$ will either have one fixed vertex and no fixed edge, or no fixed vertex and two fixed edges.
+Further, it is known that the edge-disjoint union of two spanning trees is $(2,2)$-tight.
+The fact that $G$ is $(2,2)$-$C_2$-tight now follows from the $C_2$-symmetry of the two spanning trees.

 We prove the necessity of the symmetric decomposition by applying Theorem \ref{thm:recursionc2}.
 It will be convenient to think of the edges of the two trees as being coloured red and blue respectively.
 We illustrate appropriate colourings of the base graphs in Figure \ref{ColouredBaseGraphs,C_2}.
 To check that the operations preserve the coloured trees, we describe the edge colourings for each operation.

-Firstly, the 0-extension has one edge coloured red and the other blue, with the symmetric edges coloured the same as their preimage.
-For a 1-extension, say $xy$ and $x'y'$ in $G$ are deleted and the new vertices added in $G^+$ are $v$ and $v'$, then colour $vx,vy,v'x',v'y'$ in $G^+$ the colour of $xy$ in $G$, and set the third edge incident to $v$ (resp. $v'$) as the other colour.
-A double 1-extension can be thought of in the same way; if $xx'$ was deleted in $G$, the path containing $x,v,v',x'$ will be coloured the same as $xx'$.
-In a vertex-to-$K_4$ operation, the two new $K_4$ subgraphs should be coloured as in Figure \ref{ColouredBaseGraphs,C_2} in such a way to preserve the symmetry.
+Firstly, the symmetrised 0-extension has one edge coloured red and the other blue, with the symmetric edges coloured the same as their preimage.
+For a symmetrised 1-extension, say $xy$ and $x'y'$ in $G$ are deleted and the new vertices added in $G^+$ are $v$ and $v'$, then colour $vx,vy,v'x',v'y'$ in $G^+$ the colour of $xy$ in $G$, and set the third edge incident to $v$ (resp. $v'$) as the other colour.
+A double 1-extension can be thought of in the same way; if $vv'$ was deleted in $G$, the path containing $v,w,w',v'$ will be coloured the same as $ww'$.
+In a symmetrised vertex-to-$K_4$ operation, the two new $K_4$ subgraphs should be coloured as in Figure \ref{ColouredBaseGraphs,C_2} in such a way to preserve the symmetry.
+A vertex-to-$(2,2)$-$C_2$-tight subgraph operation replaces a fixed vertex with a $(2,2)$-$C_2$-tight subgraph.
+As seen in Lemma \ref{lem: 2,2 tight to vertex}, the new subgraph can be constructed from either $(W_5,\phi_4)$ or $(Wd(4,2)\phi_5)$ with a series of symmetrised 0-extensions.
+We therefore colour the subgraph starting with the $(W_5,\phi_4)$ or $(Wd(4,2),\phi_5)$ copy, and colour the edges of the 0-extensions as previously described.